Links vs orange

 If you do detect a pattern of any sort within the URLs, it’s likely that you have link spam coming your way.

-The definition of disavowing in relation to SEO means to get rid of any harmful links that point to your website.
-You can take this action when you can’t control an unnatural link that directs to your website.
+You can take this action when you can’t reach out to a website owner to remove an unnatural link that directs to your website.
 You would essentially be asking Google not to consider these links when assessing your website.

 👉 See our guide on how to disavow backlinks